 The SX-70 isn’t limited to photography.
 Its vintage aesthetic makes it an excellent piece of home decor, particularly paired with vintage wooden furniture.
 The contrasting combination in a minimalist room can also make it an interesting ornament.
 Even the original instructions manual for the Polaroid SX-70, with its fascinating imagery, can serve as unique wall art.
 So blowing one up in a print shop and combining it with the camera itself can really brighten up any boring wall.

 Where to Buy the Polaroid SX-70 and some tips

-You can purchase the Polaroid SX-70 online on ebay, etsy, in the shop of refurbished cameras run by the Impossible Project, or also at local flea markets.
-This Polaroid model tends to be pricey, between 10 and 200 Dollars.
-So if you find one for a good price, consider buying it even if it’s not fully functional, for its historic value and iconic design.
-The advantage of buying it online is that you often receive a one-year warranty and accessories for a lower kit price, especially from shops focused on vintage camera trade.
+You can buy the Polaroid SX-70 online at Etsy, eBay, the Impossible Project’s shop for refurbished cameras, or at local flea markets.
+However, given its historic value and iconic design, it can be pricey, ranging from $200 to $350.
+So if you find one for a good price, consider buying it, even if it’s not fully functional, for its historical value and iconic design.
+The advantage of buying online is that you can often get a one-year warranty and accessories for a lower kit price, especially from shops specialising in vintage cameras.